lordlothar99/mx-migration/README.md

 ## Force the re-execution of a migration microflow

-If you want to re-execute a migration microflow, you'll have to remove its execution in the database, and restart the migration process.
+If you want to re-execute a migration microflow, you'll have to erase "Started" and "Finished" fields in the database, and restart the migration process.

 ## Example

-An example project is available in (github)[https://github.com/lordlothar99/mx-migration].
+An example project is available in [github](https://github.com/lordlothar99/mx-migration).

 ## Dependencies
 * Community-Commons